ksimes/trainControl/README.md

 `ExecStart=/usr/lib/bluetooth/bluetoothd -C
 ExecStartPost=/usr/bin/sdptool add SP`

-As in the last step, when everything is set up, finish off with another
+As in the last step, when everything is set up and saved off, finish off with another:

 `sudo reboot .`

-So, why use Adafruit?
+So, why use the Adafruit libraries?
 Well, we want to use Bluetooth to comunicate with a Lego Hub.
 Not your average connection, I know, but seeing as we may have thousands of students playing around with these in the near future using Python, it would be good to get the ball rolling with a reliable library.
 We’ll need adafruit to communicate with the Hub smoothly.